kasiopea-org/pisek/docs/generator.md

 | repeat | How many times should this input be generated? | int        | 1             |
 | seeded | Is this input generated depending on a seed?   | bool       | true          |

-If the input is seeded, repeat must be 1.
+If the input is not seeded, repeat must be 1.

 For example:
 ```